 Susan Faludi is the author of The Terror Dream: Fear and Fantasy in Post 9-11 America.
 She wrote the bestselling Backlash: The Undeclared War Against American Women and Stiffed: The Betrayal of the American Man, and has written for many publications, from the Wall Street Journal to The Nation.

 John Feffer, a TomDispatch regular, is the author of the dystopian novel Splinterlands and the director of Foreign Policy In Focus at the Institute for Policy Studies.
-His latest novel is Frostlands, a Dispatch Books original and volume two of his Splinterlands series.
-He is the author of the just-published book The Pandemic Pivot (Seven Stories Press).
+Frostlands, a Dispatch Books original, is volume two of his Splinterlands series and the final novel, Songlands, will be published in June.
+He has also written The Pandemic Pivot.